 5. Commute to School and Live at Home

-Room and Board is another major expense for students living away from home.
+Room and board is another major expense for students living away from home.
 If you are attending a school near your home, you could consider living with your family a bit longer.
-Living at home can help students save money
+Living at home can help students save a significant amount of money on college.

 6. Live Off Campus